How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

 Before jumping into the how-to, it’s worth remembering why comments matter so much.
-They're more than just little bursts of text under your content, they are the lifeblood of an active social media presence.
+They are more than just little bursts of text under your content, they are the lifeblood of an active social media presence.
 Every comment is a signal to Facebook's algorithm that people find your content interesting, which can push your post to a wider audience.
 More than that, comments build a community.

 They are real feedback from your audience, a chance to answer questions, and a way to show that there’s a real person or team behind the brand.
 When followers see you actively replying, it encourages them to join the conversation, creating a self-sustaining cycle of engagement.
 In short, turning on and encouraging comments is a direct line to building brand trust and organically growing your reach.